Sasha Dugdale

 Sasha Dugdale is a British poet, playwright, editor and translator.
-She has written six poetry collections and is a translator of Russian literature.
+She has written six poetry collections and is a translator of Russian-language literature.

 Biography

 Sasha Dugdale was born in 1974 in Sussex.

 Dugdale has published six poetry collections with Carcanet Press: Notebook (2003), The Estate (2007), Red House (2011), Joy (2017), Deformations (2020) and The Strongbox (2024).
 She won the 2016 Forward Poetry Prize for Best Single Poem, entitled Joy; a Cholmondeley Award in 2017; and the Anglo-Hellenic League Runciman Award 2025 for The Strongbox.
+Chair of judges Sofka Zinovieff described The Strongbox as “an extraordinary collection of poetry” and praised its ability to show “how the rich inheritance of ancient Greek myth and literature continues to inspire the creation of outstanding works of art in the 21st century.”

-Dugdale specialises in translating contemporary Russian women poets and post-Soviet new writing for theatre.
-She has worked both in the United Kingdom and the United States on a number of productions, translating modern Russian plays.
+Dugdale specialises in translating contemporary Russian-language women poets and post-Soviet new writing for theatre.
+She has worked both in the United Kingdom and the United States on a number of productions, translating modern Russian-language plays.
 She won English PEN Translates Awards for her translations of collections of poetry by the Russian poet Maria Stepanova.

 From 2012 to 2017 Dugdale was the editor of Modern Poetry in Translation, publishing sixteen issues of the magazine as well as its fiftieth anniversary anthology Centres of Cataclysm (Bloodaxe, 2016).
 From 2015 to 2021 she directed the biennial Winchester Poetry Festival.
 Between 2018 and 2021 she was poet-in-residence at St John's College, Cambridge.

 Dugdale's translation of Maria Stepanova's novel In Memory of Memory was shortlisted for the 2021 International Booker Prize, the 2022 Oxford-Weidenfeld Translation Prize, and the 2022 James Tait Black Memorial Prize.
 In 2021 it was longlisted for the National Book Award for Translated Literature.
 In 2022 it won the MLA Lois Roth Award.
 The judges’ citation noted that "Sasha Dugdale's translation is a living text, the work of a poet, as attuned to the modernist voices of Mandelstam and Akhmatova as to those of Sebald and Barthes, flowing with admirable rhythm and a stunning breadth of vocabulary.
 In Dugdale's hands, sentence after sentence is quotable, the shadows of the irretrievable past rippling through a complex, many-layered landscape."

 Dugdale's poetry has been featured in The Guardian.
 She was elected a Fellow of the Royal Society of Literature in 2020.
 In 2025 she was one of the judges of the PEN Heaney Prize.